alterway/formations/cours/openstack/openstack-utilisation.en.md

 Beyond the basic L2 and L3 networking features, Neutron may provide other services:

 -   Load Balancing
--   Firewall: diffère des groupes de sécurité
+-   Firewall: different from security groups
--   VPN: permet d’accéder à un réseau privé sans IP flottantes
+-   VPN: to reach a private network without floating IPs

 ## Cinder: Block storage